sinarf/taskomodoro/README.md

 Task warrior pomodoro tool

+__This is my first Python project, if you think there is a more Pythonic way of doing thing.
+Please drop me a line on mastodon : sinarf@framapiaf.org, or create an issue.__

 ## Intention of the project

 - having a way to use and track pomodoros in taskwarrior.